 “Alice Guy Blaché” endnotes

-Olga Petrova seeing motion pictures through different eyes: Motography (April 1915), via the AFI Catalog, which also features a little info on the five Petrova-Alice Guy Blaché titles.
+Stage star Olga Petrova changing her opinion of motion pictures: Motography (April 1915), via the AFI Catalog website, which also features a little info on the five Petrova titles directed by Alice Guy Blaché.

 As found in Anthony Slide’s The New Historical Dictionary of the American Film Industry, the Solax Company’s first release – on Oct.
-21, 1910 – was the one-reel short A Child’s Sacrifice, featuring a selfless little girl, her doll, a kindhearted storekeeper, and the suffering striking workers and their families must endure.
+21, 1910 – was the one-reel short A Child’s Sacrifice, featuring a selfless little girl, her doll, a kindhearted storekeeper, and suffering striking workers and their families.

-“Alice Guy Blaché: First Woman Director Q&A” last updated in April 2022.
+“Alice Guy Blaché: First Woman Director Q+A” last updated in March 2023.